2.1 The CNA Role, Scope & Delegation

 Key Takeaways

-- A New Jersey CNA always works under the direction and supervision of a licensed nurse (LPN or RN) and may never assess, diagnose, develop the care plan, or give medications.
+- A New Jersey CNA always works under the direction and supervision of a licensed nurse (LPN or RN) and may never assess, diagnose, develop the care plan, give medications, or perform sterile/invasive procedures.

-- Delegation flows down the chain of command from the physician and RN to the LPN to the CNA; accountability for the delegated task is shared, and the CNA stays personally responsible for performing it correctly.
+- Delegation flows down the chain of command from the physician and RN to the LPN to the CNA; the nurse stays accountable for delegating appropriately while the CNA stays personally accountable for performing the task safely and reporting the result.

 Why Scope of Practice Matters

-The Role of the Nurse Aide is roughly a quarter of the New Jersey written exam, and scope questions appear in almost every domain.
-Working within your scope protects residents from harm and protects your place on the New Jersey Nurse Aide Registry.
-A single task performed outside your role — giving a medication, interpreting a lab value, or changing a care plan — can trigger a substantiated finding and revocation.
+The Role of the Nurse Aide is roughly a quarter of the New Jersey written exam, and scope-of-practice questions appear in almost every domain of the test.
+Working strictly within your scope protects residents from harm and protects your place on the New Jersey Nurse Aide Registry.
+A single task performed outside your role — giving a medication, interpreting a lab value, inserting a catheter, or changing a care plan — can injure a resident and trigger a substantiated finding that revokes your certification.

 CNA Duties vs. Licensed Nurse Scope

-A Certified Nursing Assistant (CNA) provides hands-on supportive care under the direction of a Licensed Practical Nurse (LPN) or Registered Nurse (RN).
+A CNA provides hands-on supportive care under the direction of a Licensed Practical Nurse (LPN) or Registered Nurse (RN).
 The nurse owns clinical judgment; the CNA carries out delegated, routine tasks and reports what is observed.

 | Function | CNA | Licensed Nurse (LPN/RN) |